 Problem: This classification covers reported issues that represent an actual problem with the software’s functionality.

 Consultative: Items that fall under this classification are commonly understood as “how-to” questions.

 This classification system is one of the things used to determine the prioritisation of submitted support tickets.
 The main goal of Element8 support is to provide prompt, high- quality support to customers experiencing severe problems with their installations.
 For this reason, Problem issues are prioritised and handled in an order determined by the level of a support plan that covers the installation in question.

 Tickets are deprioritised for all customers without an active support plan and are not associated with a published expected response time.
 Customers may submit these tickets via a phone call or the web portal.

 Along with the classification structure, we also use a ticket severity metric to help determine how we prioritise Problem tickets within the support queue.
 We categorise all incoming support tickets into four levels of severity:

 The assignment of severity to tickets occurs during the first communication with Element8 support at the time of ticket submission when submitted by phone.
 If we receive a ticket via the web portal, we will attempt to assign an accurate severity based on the supplied information.

-We prioritise tickets within the support system by taking into account Support Plan, Ticket Severity, Last Response Time (amount of time since last customer inquiry), and Ticket Classification.
-Ticket Classification is first used to deprioritise tickets of a consultative nature for non-active support customers, which is then handled based on available department resources.
-The remaining tickets are then sorted into a queue to be actively handled by the Inductive Automation support staff.
-In general, tickets submitted by accounts with an active support plan will be serviced first.
+The remaining tickets are then sorted into a queue to be actively handled by the Element8 support staff.
+Generally, tickets submitted by accounts with an active support plan will be serviced first.